 Chronic stress and high stress levels can cause illness or flu-like symptoms, such as fever, cold, nausea, and body aches.
 Managing stress may help resolve these symptoms.
-A person may speak with a doctor if the symptoms persist.

 Influenza, commonly called the flu, occurs when a person contracts the influenza virus.
 It is a respiratory illness that affects the nose, throat, and lungs.

 It typically causes mild symptoms such as fatigue, muscle ache, nausea, and headaches.
 However, in some cases, it can cause more severe symptoms, such as chest pain, seizures, and difficulty breathing.

 Chronic stress may cause symptoms similar to those seen in a person with the flu.
 Managing stress may help to reduce symptoms.
 A person should consider contacting a doctor if the symptoms persist.

 This article looks at how stress can cause flu-like symptoms, which flu-like symptoms it can cause, other signs of stress, and stress management.

 Mild or moderate stress is unlikely to cause certain flu-like symptoms like a sore throat and cough.
 However, chronic stress may result in symptoms such as headaches, fever, and stomach issues, which are also common in people with the flu.